erlete/aerotech-programming-course/docs/version-control/git/README.md

 ## Git and GitHub

 Git is not as simple as its name.
 In fact, it is a very powerful tool that not many people know how to use.
-You will learn the basics of Git and its platform per excellence, GitHub, in [the next chapter](../github/README.md).
+You will learn the basics of Git and its platform per excellence, GitHub, in [**the next chapter**](../github/README.md).

 If you want to go back to [the previous chapter](/README.md), go ahead!